AstuteSource/SEERS/progresscheck/mordred_boulais.md

 # Week 2 (Feb 12 2024 - Feb 16 2024)

+This week's goals are:
+- Document and define Python programming antipatterns in the SEERS documentation (Antipattern team)
+- Create a script that can take in the output files from antipattern and mutation analysis and process them into a json file (Script team)
+- Brainstorm tool names

+I am on script team.

 # Week 3 (Feb 19 2024 - Feb 23 2024)

 # Week 4 (Feb 26 2024 - Mar 1 2024)